UofTActuarial/UofTActuarial.github.io/README.md

   ~~~
   A folder for each of your publication will be added under content\publication; the folder name automatically replaces any underscore(_) with hyphen(-).
 * To include a pdf of a publication, place the pdf file in the corresponding folder and rename it the same as the folder name.

+### Edit List of Softwares:

+* Software pages are located in content\software.
+* To create a new software page:
+  * Copy the template folder, paste and rename it as the package's name.
+* Once the package folder is created, change the index.md file in the folder.
+In particular, fill in the following fields:
+  * title - required
+  * summary - required
+  * date - required, for the page to show
+  * A description at the end of the file.

 ## More on the Website Design (Skip for Non-maintainers)
 ### Website Structure Overview